Furnace Repair in Phoenix Metro: Same-Day Heating Pros

 Our vetting standard for furnace repair pros

-- ✓Active AZ ROC C-39 license
+- ✓Active AZ ROC C-39 (residential) license verified

 - ✓Same-day winter availability December through February

-- ✓Honest about flame sensor vs. gas valve diagnosis
+- ✓Honest about flame sensor vs. gas valve diagnosis (no $600 valve swap before cleaning the sensor)

 Furnace Repair: common questions